What is Dark Post?

 Create in Ads Manager

 In Meta Ads Manager, select “Create Ad” and choose your campaign objective.
-The ad you build here is a dark post by default — it won’t be published to your page unless you choose to.
+The ad you build here is a dark post by default.
+It won’t be published to your page unless you choose to.

 Target and Segment